Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Background: thermalization and ETH

 \subsection{What's the appropriate ensemble?}

 Investigating whether and to what extent thermalization occurs requires the identification of a target thermal configuration for comparison.
 Contrast this with equilibration: if equilibration occurs at all, the relevant configuration can be identified by time-averaging the objects of interest, either over all time or a specified interval.
-Time-dependent deviations from these averages (i.e. the fluctuations around equilibrium) are then quantified and judged to be small enough and rare enough by some standard, or not, but no extra conditions are placed on the equilibrium values themselves.
-For \textit{thermal equilibrium}, these values must match the predictions of some thermal ensemble, the quintessential examples of which are the microcanonical, canonical, and grand-canonical ensembles.
+Time-dependent deviations from these averages (i.e. the fluctuations around equilibrium) are then quantified and judged to be small enough and rare enough by some standard, or not, but no extra conditions are placed on the equilibrium values themselves.\footnote{Sometimes the thermalization properties of a system refer specifically and strictly to its behavior in a thermodynamic limit.
+In this work we are explicitly considering finite, closed systems, and we only discuss the thermodynamic limit in a few scenarios.} For \textit{thermal equilibrium}, these values must match the predictions of some thermal ensemble, the quintessential examples of which are the microcanonical, canonical, and grand-canonical ensembles.
 As a matter of terminology, we will refer to the canonical case as the \textit{Gibbs ensemble}, and also consider \textit{generalized Gibbs ensembles} when additional nontrivial conserved charges are present.
 Sometimes this term is applied to integrable systems when when an extensive number of conserved charges are present, though we do not require this.
 See \cite{Rigol_Dunjko_Yurovsky_PhysRevLett.98.050405,Cramer_Dawson_Eisert_Osborne_PhysRevLett.100.030602} for early examples using such ensembles, \cite{rigol_2016} and section 5.2 of \cite{Gogolin:2015gts} for some pertinent review, and \cite{PhysRevA.104.L031303} for some interesting related work.
 All of these ensembles are static configurations (for time-independent Hamiltonians) that maximize Gibbs entropy, or von Neumann entropy in the quantum case, subject to some constraints.
 This fact, taken together with an appeal to the second law of thermodynamics, is often considered justification enough for their relevance \cite{PhysRev.106.620,PhysRev.108.171}.
 A complete description of thermalization must also include dynamical explication of when, whether, and why such configurations appear to be approached, but regardless these ensembles are here taken to \textit{define} thermality.